 - Call in professional help.
 You need a trained technician to handle this HVAC issue.
 Contact a qualified expert who can properly clear the condensate drain and get your system up and running.

 It’s summertime, so that means when your AC is broken, you and your family are probably sweaty and uncomfortable.
 That’s why you need an emergency HVAC company that will handle repairs as quickly as possible.
-One Hour Heating & Air Conditioning® of Ramsey handles everything from AC maintenance to installations, as well as AC leaks and other problems with your AC unit.
+Northern's One Hour Heating & Air Conditioning® handles everything from AC maintenance to installations, as well as AC leaks and other problems with your AC unit.
 Call (763) 284-8639 today to schedule your emergency repair.